MycroftAI/documentation/_posts/2018-05-30-early-stages-of-voice-technology-coupling-privacy-and-user-agency.md

 <span style="font-weight: 400;">Practicing both user-centered design and privacy by design maintains our foundation of an AI for everyone -- an assistant easy to set up that is useful to the general public, and configurable to meet the specific needs of privacy and security of anyone who so chooses.</span>

-Have something to say on the topic?
-Join us on the forum to discuss.
+Have something to say on the topic? <a href="https://community.mycroft.ai/t/the-early-stages-of-voice-technology-coupling-privacy-and-user-agency/3852" target="_blank" rel="noopener">Join us on the forum</a> to discuss.